riboviz/riboviz/docs/prep-riboviz-operation.md

 ## Coordinating local scripts and third-party components

-`prep_riboviz.py` prepares ribosome profiling data for by implementing a workflow that uses a combination of local Python and R scripts and third-party components.
+`prep_riboviz` prepares ribosome profiling data for by implementing a workflow that uses a combination of local Python and R scripts and third-party components.
 These are as follows:

 * `hisat2-build`: build rRNA and ORF indices.
 * `cutadapt`: cut adapters.
 * `hisat2`: align reads.
-* `trim_5p_mismatch.py`: trim 5' mismatches from reads and remove reads with more than a set number of mismatches (local script, in `riboviz/tools/`).
+* `riboviz.tools.trim_5p_mismatch`: trim 5' mismatches from reads and remove reads with more than a set number of mismatches (local script, in `riboviz/tools/`).
 * `umi_tools` (`extract`, `dedup`, `group`): extract barcodes and UMIs, deduplicate reads and group reads.
-* `demultiplex_fastq.py`: demultiplex multiplexed files (local script, in `riboviz/tools/`).
+* `riboviz.tools.demultiplex_fastq`: demultiplex multiplexed files (local script, in `riboviz/tools/`).
 * `samtools` (`view`, `sort`, `index`): convert SAM files to BAM files and index.
 * `bedtools` (`genomecov`): export transcriptome coverage as bedgraphs.
 * `bam_to_h5.R`: convert BAM to compressed H5 format (local script, in `rscripts/`)
 * `generate_stats_figs.R`: generate summary statistics, analyses plots and QC plots (local script, in `rscripts/`)
 * `collate_tpms.R`: collate TPMs across samples (local script, in `rscripts/`)
-* `count_reads.py`: count the number of reads (sequences) processed by specific stages of the workflow (local script, in `riboviz/tools/`).
+* `riboviz.tools.count_reads`: count the number of reads (sequences) processed by specific stages of the workflow (local script, in `riboviz/tools/`).

 ---

 ## Process ribosome profiling sample data

-If sample files (`fq_files`) are specified, then `prep_riboviz.py` processes the sample files as follows:
+If sample files (`fq_files`) are specified, then `prep_riboviz` processes the sample files as follows:

 1. Read configuration information from YAML configuration file.
 2. Build hisat2 indices if requested (if `build_indices: TRUE`) using `hisat2 build` and save these into the index directory (`dir_index`).